A Great Headshot is Essential

 Is your skin tone too dry or a bit oily?

 Guys should pick the right shave level that meets the image target.
 For the most part, a clean shave is a way to go.

 Dress for the Shot

-An actor headshot is key to acting work.
+An actor headshot is critical to acting work.
 Take the time to plan and get it right.
-A great headshot that will help get you noticed, requires focused attention to detail.
-It is a must to stand out from the crowd, but you must always demonstrate you are a real professional.
-This means select the right pose, apply good grooming techniques and simple clothing to your highlight best features.
+A great headshot that will help get you noticed.
+It is a must to stand out from the crowd, but you must consistently demonstrate you are a real professional.
+This means selecting the right pose, applying good grooming techniques, and simple clothing to highlight the best features.